nishadjadhav/Loyalty-Extension/README.md

    ##### 3) Based On Specific Product
       The customers can earn the reward points on the basis of the specific product they carry in their cart while checkout.

+   ##### 3) Based On Customers for Social Media Activities
+      Customers can earn points by sharing your product and category pages in the social media.
+You have a complete control over this process.
+Currently, extension allows rewarding the points for the following activities:
+      - Sharing on Facebook
+      - Tweets on Twitter
+      - Likes in Google+